InferenceAG/TezosSmartContractDetails/items/TSCD-023.md

 Use of BALANCE instruction

 ## Description
+There are two important particularities to know on how the BALANCE instruction in Tezos works:

-The balance obtained via the BALANCE instruction does not get updated during the execution of the entrypoint's own code, but keeps the value from the time when the entrypoint called.
+1. The balance obtained via the BALANCE instruction does not get updated during the execution of the entrypoint's own code, but keeps the value from the time when the entrypoint is called.
+2. The balance of a smart contracts gets only updated when an emitted operation gets effectively processed.

 ## Remediation
 Carefully use the BALANCE instruction and potenitally use a variable in storage or a local variable in order to track the balance of the smart contract.